HandsOnDataViz/book/docs/HandsOnDataViz.md

 100,000” people.
 Divide your quantity by population in that area to derive per capita values.

-Choropleth (polygon) maps work well with percentages.
+Choropleth maps work well with percentages.
 The good news is, humans like percentages too.
 It is quite natural for us to understand that a 9% unemployment rate means that of 100 people who were willing to work, nine were unable to find a job.
 To derive a percentage for unemployment, divide the number of unemployed people by labor force size (adult population who are willing and able to work), and multiply by 100.

 Unlike counts, most *measured* variables do not need normalization because they belong to a scale.
 For example, median age (the age of the